Last Updated on September 24, 2024

 It’s just a little rust, but for some reason, it evoked a deadly fear of tetanus.

 I don’t know why my parents liked to frighten me as a child.
 Maybe they weren’t trying to frighten me, but rather inform me.
-No matter their intentions, I had a horrible fear of death by tetanus.
+No matter their intentions, I had a horrible fear of death by tetanus and became convinced my rusty razor was going to do me in.

 First, your mouth would slowly stop working until you couldn’t eat or say anything, then you’d silently starve to death.
 Of course, this is wildly inaccurate, just how I felt as a child.
 Plus, I haven’t had my tetanus booster to make matters worse…

 So, this rust problem.
 It must be solved ASAP… before I accidentally gave myself tetanus.
-With a quick search of google, I came up with numerous ways to give your safety razor a good cleaning.
+With a quick search on Google, I came up with numerous ways to clean a razor blade.

 For more information on how to use a safety razor, please see this post here.